 Rado is one of the biggest watchmakers from Switzerland, focusing on unique high-tech materials, new technologies, and innovative designs.
 This article will take a closer look at the company—we will explore its history, some of its iconic watches, reputation, and other essentials.

-If you’re thinking about purchasing your first Rado, or simply just want to learn more about the brand, read on.
+Read on if you’re thinking about purchasing your first Rado or just want to learn more about the brand.
 We’ll provide you with some of the most important things you need to know.
 When you’re done reading, be sure to check out our picks for Best Rado Men’s Watches Here.

-By the 1960s, the company’s watches were available all over the world, sold in over 60 countries.
-This is also the same year that they released its iconic DiaStar 1, known as “the world’s first scratch-proof watch,” This watch showed Rado’s innovation, introducing materials such as hardmetal and sapphire crystal which were still relatively unknown at the time.
+By the 1960s, the company’s watches were available worldwide, sold in over 60 countries.
+This is also the same year that they released its iconic DiaStar 1, known as “the world’s first scratch-proof watch,” This watch showed Rado’s innovation, introducing materials such as hardmetal and sapphire crystal, which were still relatively unknown at the time.

 Fast forward to the 1990s, the year of what the company calls “the ceramic revolution.”
-This was the period when the Rado Ceramica (sapphire crystal and high-tech ceramic), the Rado Sintra (cermet with metal), and the Ceramica (plasma high-tech ceramic, a combination that has a metallic glow but contains zero metal materials) were introduced.
+This was the period when the Rado Ceramica (sapphire crystal and high-tech ceramic), the Rado Sintra (cermet with metal), and the Ceramica (high-tech plasma ceramic, a combination that has a metallic glow but contains zero metal materials) were introduced.
 Below, we will explore this technique further.

 Click here to read more about the pros and cons of ceramic watches.